Sharonhalliday/Forms/README.md

 >## Description

-_This is a sample for the main design of a Forms project_
+_This project is a sample of what a Forms project can look like_

 >## Setup/Installation Requirements
 * clone this repository to desktop